divey08/Capstone_FineYourTone/README.md

 1. **Home Page**: Learn about the application and its features
 2. **Testing**: Upload your photo to detect your skin tone
-3. **Explore Undertone**: Learn about different undertones and matching colors
+3. **Explore Skintone**: Learn about different undertones and matching colors
 4. **User Feedback**: Share your experience with the application

 ## How It Works